-IN RE: SB545 by Fraser (Relating to the creation of a distributed solar generation incentive program and to encouraging the use of solar energy devices.), As Engrossed
+IN RE: SB545 by Fraser (Relating to the creation of a distributed solar generation incentive program and to encouraging the use of solar energy devices.), Committee Report 1st House, Substituted

-Since the fee on electric customers for the Distributed Solar Generation Incentive Program would be established by Public Utility Commission rule under the provisions of the bill which has not been issued, there would be an indeterminate revenue gain to the state.
-Similarly, there would also be an indeterminate fiscal impact to the state from the amount of interest generated by the LoneSTAR loan program because the terms and amount of the loans that would be distributed are unknown.
+Revenue gains resulting from the fee on electric customers for the Distributed Solar Generation Incentive Program would be established by Public Utility Commission rule which has not been issued; thus the fiscal implications of assessing the fee cannot be determined.
+The amount of interest generated by the LoneSTAR loan program cannot be determined because the terms and amount of the loans that would be distributed are unknown.

 The bill would require the Public Utility Commission (PUC) to establish a distributed solar generation incentive program to be implemented by electric utilities in order to increase the amount of distributed solar generation, utility-scale solar generation, and energy storage installed in the state in a cost-effective, market-neutral, and nondiscriminatory manner.
-The bill would require that the PUC distributed solar generation program include a cost recovery factor to ensure timely and reasonable cost recovery for electric utility expenditures.
+The bill would require that the PUC distributed solar generation program include a cost recover factor to ensure timely and reasonable cost recover for electric utility expenditures.
 The PUC would be required to ensure that all fees collected for this purpose are used for the solar program, with the exception that utilities would be authorized to retain 2.5 percent of the revenue for administering the program.
 The bill would direct the PUC to set the amount of the rebate for solar systems and to adjust that amount periodically to maximize the solar generation installation.
 Absent of any specifications in the bill, it is assumed that revenues collected would be deposited to the credit of the General Revenue Fund.